geokat/easygo/README.md

 `a1 = a3` does not fall within any of the [assignability](https://go.dev/ref/spec#Assignability) rules: `a1` and
-`a3` have different underlying types, since an arrays's length is part of its type.
+`a3` have different underlying types, since an array's length is part of its type.

 ## Interfaces